RonenNess/GeonBit.UI/README.md

 - Fixed bug with dropdown width when its size is relative (for example 0.5f).
 - Fixed tooltip text for complex entities like dropdown and lists.
 - Fixed default tooltip text to never leave screen boundaries.
+- Added AllowReselectValue mode to lists and dropdown entities.
+- Fixed propagating events in lists and dropdown + added base function for that.
+- Changed so that selecting the same value in a dropdown would still close it.

 ## Credits